simdjson/simdjson/doc/basics.md

 Using the Parsed JSON
 ---------------------

-We recommend that you first compile and run your code in Debug mode (with `NDEBUG` undefined).
-When you do so, the simdjson library runs additional sanity tests on your code to help ensure that you are using the library in a safe manner.
-Once your code has been tested, you can then run it in Release mode (with `NDEBUG` defined) for best performance.
+We recommend that you first compile and run your code in Debug mode: under Visual Studio, it means having the `_DEBUG` macro defined, and, for other compilers, it means leaving the `__OPTIMIZE__` macro undefined.
+The simdjson code will set `SIMDJSON_DEVELOPMENT_CHECKS=1`.
 Alternatively, you can set the macro `SIMDJSON_DEVELOPMENT_CHECKS` to 1 prior to including the `simdjson.h` header to enable these additional checks: just make sure you remove the definition once your code has been tested.
+When `SIMDJSON_DEVELOPMENT_CHECKS` is set to 1, the simdjson library runs additional (expensive) tests on your code to help ensure that you are using the library in a safe manner.
+Once your code has been tested, you can then run it in Release mode: under Visual Studio, it means having the `_DEBUG` macro undefined, and, for other compilers, it means setting `__OPTIMIZE__` to a positive integer.
+You can also forcefully disable these checks by setting `SIMDJSON_DEVELOPMENT_CHECKS` to 0.
+Once your code is tested, we further encourage you to define `NDEBUG` in your Release builds to disable additional runtime testing and get the best performance.

 Once you have a document (`simdjson::ondemand::document`), you can navigate it with idiomatic C++ iterators, operators and casts.
 Besides the document instances and